Isylwin/bonobo/README.md

     - Write more std functions for Bonobo
         - print to output and read from input
     - argc and argv
+- Testing
+    - Bonobo program which tests its own language -> some verification pipeline
+    - Compile code as optimized and non-optimized -> should provide same output
 - General
-    - Bonobo program which tests its own language
+    - Optimization flags as cli arguments
     - More intricate verbosity
     - More logging with increased verbosity
     - Allow stdin as input